dtrendafilov/developer-pacenotes/content/posts/cxx_code_review.md

   to be find an element
 - element must not be relocated

-The container invalidation is the something that can be easily overlooked when writing the code and what is worse - it will appear to work correctly for most test cases.
+The container invalidation is something that can be easily overlooked when writing the code and what is worse - it will appear to work correctly for most test cases.
 Until the container relocates is storage ...